John Edward Bouligny: Biography

 Bouligny, who went by his middle name Edward, was born in New Orleans.
-He was son of Louisiana state Representative Louis Bouligny and Elizabeth Virginie D'Hauterive.
+He was the son of Louisiana state Representative Louis Bouligny and Elizabeth Virginie D'Hauterive.
 His uncle, Charles Dominique Joseph Bouligny, had served one term as U.S. Senator from Louisiana in the 1820s and his grandfather, Francisco Bouligny, was a high-ranking colonial official and military governor of Spanish Louisiana in the late 18th century.
 Bouligny attended public schools in New Orleans before studying law and being admitted to the bar.
 In 1852, he was appointed "assistant-appraiser of merchandize" for the U.S. Custom House in New Orleans by President Millard Fillmore.

 Bouligny became involved with Know Nothing politics in the 1850s and by 1855 was a party secretary in the state.
 While the national American Party was firmly pro-Protestant, the Know Nothings found strong support in Louisiana, including in largely Catholic New Orleans.
 In contrast to the national party, the Louisiana American Party refused to adopt a religious test for membership, making it welcoming to pro-slavery, anti-immigrant former Whigs, including Catholic Creoles like Bouligny.

 Bouligny was elected recorder for the Fourth Municipal District of New Orleans in 1856, making him responsible for trying and sentencing cases involving public nuisances and petty crimes.
 The Fourth District was incorporated into New Orleans in 1852; prior to then it was Lafayette City, Jefferson Parish, and Bouligny's older brother, Francis, had served as its mayor.

 Congressman

 In 1859, in what was described as a "brisk, close and earnest" nomination contest, Bouligny was selected to run as the American Party candidate for Louisiana's 1st congressional district.
 He defeated Judge T.G.
 Hunt Jr., an old-line Whig, and state Rep. Charles Didier Dreux.
 Bouligny edged Dreux by just two votes at the party convention.
 Bouligny won the November election with plurality of 49.13% of the vote, defeating former Democratic representative Emile La Sére and States Rights candidate Charles Bienvenu.
 During the 36th Congress, Bouligny sat on the House Committee on Private Land Claims.
 According to GovTrack, Bouligny missed 197 of 433 roll call votes during his one term in Congress.

 In the 1860 presidential election, Bouligny publicly supported the Democratic candidate Stephen A. Douglas.

 Bouligny was strongly opposed to Louisiana's secession from the United States of America, stating in a speech before Congress on February 5, 1861, that he answered not to the Louisiana secession convention but to the people who elected him.
 Bouligny went on to say that if his constituents called for him to step down, he would do so but would "remain a Union man."
 Despite the rest of the Louisiana delegation resigning or vacating their seats after Louisiana withdrew from the Union on January 26, 1861, Bouligny remained in Congress until the expiry of his term on March 3, 1861.
+In February 1861, he was the only Louisianan to participate in the Peace Conference of 1861.